Joey Meneses Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 16th in MLB.
+- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 18th in the league.

-- The Dodgers' 4.51 team ERA ranks 22nd across all league pitching staffs.
+- The Dodgers have the 20th-ranked team ERA across all league pitching staffs (4.44).

-- Dodgers pitchers combine to rank 17th in baseball in home runs given up (62 total, 1.1 per game).
+- The Dodgers rank 15th in baseball in home runs surrendered (62 total, 1.1 per game).

-- Miller (1-0) pitches for the Dodgers to make his second start this season.
+- Gonsolin (2-1 with a 1.82 ERA and 23 strikeouts in 29 2/3 innings pitched) makes the start for the Dodgers, his seventh of the season.

-- The righty last pitched on Tuesday against the Atlanta Braves, when he tossed five innings, allowing one earned run while giving up four hits.
+- In his most recent appearance on Wednesday against the Atlanta Braves, the righty tossed 5 2/3 innings, allowing three earned runs while surrendering three hits.

+- The 29-year-old has put up an ERA of 1.82, with 7 strikeouts per nine innings, in six games this season.
+Opponents are batting .152 against him.

 © 2023 Data Skrive.
 All rights reserved.